 Parent/Guardian's Signature:

 Date:

 Name of Child:

-Grade: -
+Grade:

 Teacher:

-FIELD TRIP PERMISSION FORM School Year: 2021-2022
+FIELD TRIP PERMISSION FORM School Year: 2024-2025

-Student Nam e:
+Student Name:

 (Last) (Middle) (First)

-School:

-Name of Teacher:
+Name of

+Teacher:

-examples, ar before your of d field trips are taken nd to facilitate learning child can participate.
-P ating your intent for you ear. for our students.
-Parlease complete the parle arental permission permission of is required of the form
+examples, and to before your child o facilitate learning I can participate.
+F to enrich the school for our students.
+P Please complete the pur child's participation arental permission permission of is required of the form

-disruptive or I administrators may eunsafe behavior in the an alternative assignm regular school setting .
+disruptive or uns afe behavior in the exclude students from regular school setting nent while the class is g.
 The teacher will

-necessary for will send home a noti you to grant permissio nnot participate in a par n for each field trip du ring the current sch
+necessary for you u to grant permission ice of each school-re on for each field trip du rticular field trip, pleas iring the current sch ool year.
+If

-• ermission for my ch year. , to
+nission for my ch d trips to be taken b ild, y the class this schoo l year. , to

+Parent/Guardian Signature:

-Parent/Guard Date: ian Signature:
+Date:

-E permission for my cl year. , to
+ermission for my c d trips to be taken b hild, y the class this schoo l year. , to

-Parent/Guard ian Signature:
+Parent/Guardian Signature:

+Date: